edwinolaez/cprg303assignment1clone/README.md

 ## If can't open project when you clone it from github

-run in terminal (remember to change directory to the project it self) npm install -g expo-cli npm install
+run in terminal (remember to change directory to the project it self(cd ....)) npm install -g expo-cli npm install